The day I left for West Germany

 CONCERT AT NUREMBERG

 My family piled into the green ’72 Plymouth station wagon.
-I was on my way to Detroit Metro Airport for a flight to Frankfurt, West Germany.
-A train would then take me to my final destination, Field Station Augsburg.
+I was on my way to Detroit Metro Airport for a nine-hour flight to Frankfurt, West Germany.
+A train would then bring me to my final destination, Field Station Augsburg.
 As a Russian linguist in the Army’s Intelligence and Security Command (INSCOM), our mission was to monitor Soviet troop movements in Eastern Europe.

 My father, John, a decorated World War Two hero, turned to me and said, “Let’s go back inside for a second."

 While my mother and siblings waited in the car, my father and I returned indoors where dad grabbed a bottle of whiskey.
 He poured two shots, handed one to me, and simply toasted, “From one soldier to another.”

 That was all he said.
 He was a man of few words.
 Having grown up fatherless as a Depression-era orphan, he wasn’t much on father-son intimacy.
 So, there were no hugs.
 No pats on the back.
 No outpouring of sentiment.
 Just those five words.